 Early Childhood, Elementary, & Special Education Majors

 Students majoring in Early Childhood, Elementary, and Special Education programs are assigned to Peer Advising until they are admitted to the Professional Education Program or until they achieve Junior status, at that time they will be assigned a faculty adviser in the School of Education.
 Students should schedule an appointment with a peer adviser during the second and third months of each semester by signing up outside of 453 College of Professional Studies.

 Secondary and K-12 Education Majors

 Students should officially declare their intent to teach by scheduling a Teaching Intent Meeting as soon as they decide on teaching.
 During this meeting, students will receive information about state requirements, application requirements, and other important information regarding the Professional Education Program.
-Please call 715-346-2040 or visit the SOE Advising, Recruitment & Retention Office in 469 College of Professional Studies to schedule the Teaching Intent Meeting.
+Please call 715-346-2040 or visit the Advising, Recruitment & Retention Office in 469 College of Professional Studies to schedule the Teaching Intent Meeting.